-\textbf{Comparison with NIST submissions.} A comparison of the achieved signature sizes with submissions to NIST's call for additional digital signature schemes~\cite{NISTcall} is provided in \Cref{tab:comparison}.
+\textbf{Comparison with NIST submissions.} A comparison of the achieved signature sizes with other ZK-based signatures submissions to NIST's call for additional digital signature schemes~\cite{NISTcall} is provided in \Cref{tab:comparison}.
 As can be seen, the TCitH and VOLEitH frameworks can be combined with a wide range of OWFs.
 The proposed modeling of \RSDP is competitive compared to the state-of-the-art: for the \TernarySDP, we obtain a signature size which is very close to those of the smallest proposals that utilize the TCitH or the VOLEitH framework with an alternative hardness assumption.
 The sizes obtained from \CrossSDP are slightly larger than those of \SDitH~\cite{NISTPQC-ADD-R2:SDitH24} and \PERK~\cite{NISTPQC-ADD-R2:RYDE24}, which also use modelings of degree greater than two, but smaller than $\sizeE = 7$.
-The code-based proposals \CROSS and \LESS target other trade-offs: \CROSS uses a simple CVE-like protocol \cite{SAC:CayVerElY10,NISTPQC-ADD-R2:CROSS24}, and \LESS achieves a small signature size by using multiple public keys (resulting in a public-key size that is multiple times larger than those of the other schemes shown)~\cite{NISTPQC-ADD-R2:LESS24}. \SQISign~\cite{NISTPQC-ADD-R2:SQIsign24} is significantly more compact than the other schemes; this comes at the cost of a complex and slow construction.
+The code-based proposals \CROSS and \LESS target other trade-offs: \CROSS uses a simple CVE-like protocol \cite{CayVerElY10,NISTPQC-ADD-R2:CROSS24}, and \LESS achieves a small signature size by using multiple public keys (resulting in a public-key size that is multiple times larger than those of the other schemes shown)~\cite{NISTPQC-ADD-R2:LESS24}. \SQISign~\cite{NISTPQC-ADD-R2:SQIsign24} is significantly more compact than the other schemes; this comes at the cost of a complex and slow construction.

 \textbf{Comparison with \cite{battagliola2025mpcith}.} Recently \cite{battagliola2025mpcith} proposed a new MPCitH-based protocol for \RSDP.
 Instead of relying on the TCitH and VOLEitH frameworks, their construction is built from the ground up, designing an MPC protocol that computes the syndrome corresponding to a shared restricted vector and turning it into a digital signature using the classical MPCitH framework.
 The approach presented in this paper offers greater flexibility in parameter selection and achieves smaller signatures, in particular through \TernarySDP.